12 Helpful Tips For Driving in Death Valley National Park

 5. Drive Defensively and Carefully

 The roads in Death Valley can be narrow and winding, with steep drop-offs, blind curves and limited visibility in some places.
-Even blowing sand and other conditions can affect driving in Death Valley National Park.
+On Highway 190, certain sections feature steep grades ranging to 10%.
+Even blowing sand and other conditions can be an issue driving in Death Valley National Park.

 It’s important to pay attention, drive defensively and be aware of your surroundings at all times.
 The park is home to a variety of wildlife, including coyotes, desert bighorn sheep and snakes.
 Watch for wildlife on the roads and drive cautiously, particularly at dawn and dusk.